comptia network+ vs ccna

 The Network+ certification exam comprises 90 questions, a combination of multiple-choice and hands-on performance-based, which must be answered within 90 minutes.
 The exam can be taken either in-person or online at authorized testing centers and is recognized globally, with a validity of three years.

-Topics covered in the Network+ exam
+Topics Covered in the Network+ Exam

-The Network+ certification exam assesses an individual’s mastery over a wide range of topics, including network security, network architecture, network operations, and network troubleshooting.
-Some of the specific areas the exam delves into are:
+The Network+ certification exam assesses an individual’s mastery over a wide range of topics, including:

 • Network protocols and technologies such as TCP/IP, DHCP, and DNS

-• Enhancing network performance and optimization
+• Enhancement of network performance and optimization

-Job roles for Network+ certified individuals
+Job Roles for Network+ Certified Individuals

 Network+ certification opens the doors to a range of entry-level to mid-level IT networking positions, including network administrator, network analyst, and technical support specialist.
 For larger organizations, Network+ certified individuals can prove to be a valuable asset, supporting enterprise-level networks.

-Benefits of obtaining a Network+ certification
+Benefits of Obtaining a Network+ Certification

 Earning the Network+ certification has numerous advantages, including: